Rebecca115/CITS-5505-group-work/README.md

 ### **User Endpoints**

-- `/`: Home page, displays all questions.
+- `/`: Home page, displays all tasks.
 - `/user/register`: User registration page.
 - `/user/login`: User login page.
 - `/user/logout`: Logs out the current user.

 ### **Quest Endpoints**

-- `/post`: Allows logged-in users to post new questions.
+- `/post`: Allows logged-in users to post new tasks.
 Accessible through the `Post` button once logged in.
-- `/q/list`: Provides a paginated list of all questions.
-This can be accessed to view questions in a list format.
+- `/q/list`: Provides a paginated list of all tasks.
+This can be accessed to view tasks in a list format.
-- `/detail/<int:q_id>`: Displays the detail page for a specific question, where users can view all the answers and post their own answer.
+- `/detail/<int:t_id>`: Displays the detail page for a specific task, where users can view all the answers and post their own answer.
 - `/answer/like/<int:answer_id>`: Endpoint for liking an answer.
 Only accessible to logged-in users and increases the like count for the specified answer.

 ## **User Registration and Login**